 I knew we were going out, so I wanted to prepare a dish that was quick and easy yet flavorful.
 I must say this recipe is spot on!
 Daevyd tasted the sauce and said, “hmmm taste really good!”
 That confirmed it for me that it was a winner recipe and I just had to share it.

-These okras were sauteed with onion, garlic, tomatoes with thyme and paprika and a hint of spicy cayenne.
+Vegan Stewed Okras and Tomatoes are easy to prepare, okras are cooked with onion, garlic, tomatoes with thyme and paprika and a hint of spicy cayenne.

 I know that this is a popular summer dish, but since living in Florida I’m so confused about the seasons and harvest times.
 Farmers here are still harvesting produce because of the unusually warmer weather now.
 Since I’m getting these okras fresh, I decided to share my recipe now, so you can bookmark the recipe for later or just use frozen okras instead if fresh ones aren’t available in your area.